wp-plugins/social-polls-by-opinionstage/readme.txt

 Follow these steps:

-1. Create a new poll / debate from <a href="http://www.opinionstage.com?o=wp-v-readme" target="_blank">here</a>
+1. Create a new poll from <a href="http://www.opinionstage.com?o=wp-v-readme" target="_blank">here</a>
 2. From the poll page, click get code and copy the embed ID
 3. Click on the poll icon in the WordPress text editor to open the poll embed dialog
 4. Paste the ID you copied in the embed dialog

 = What is the embed ID and where can I find it? =

 Each poll has a unique ID which identifies it.
-The poll ID can be found in the poll embed button on the poll / debate page.
+The poll ID can be found in the poll embed button on the poll page.

 = Can I embed a poll manually? =